UnluckyNinja/tfm-localization-mod/README.md

 ## Install
 1. Download and install [BepInEx](https://github.com/BepInEx/BepInEx/releases/latest)
 2. Run the game once to generate relating folders, close.
-3. Download this plugin from releases at right and unzip it to "<game_root>/BepInEx/plugins"
+3. Download this plugin from releases at right and unzip it to "<game_root>/BepInEx/plugins", the folder structure should be "<game_root>/BepInEx/plugins/LocalizationMod/LocalizationMod.dll".
 4. Run the game.

 ## Extract built-in text and translations (for translators)